 In sum, the law does often impose obligations on parties to an agreement which go beyond the four-corners of the contract itself.
 Because of this, it is important to have an experienced professional draft or at least review agreements to ensure the language is consistent with the intentions of the parties.
 If the purpose of the contract is ambiguous, courts may have difficulties determining whether a violation of an implied duty has occurred, leading to an inequitable result.

-For additional information related to contracts in California, feel free to contact the experienced San Diego business attorneys at Gehres Law Group, P.C. using our Contact Page or call us at 877-333-2420.
+For additional information related to contracts in California, feel free to contact the experienced San Diego business attorneys at Gehres Law Library, P.C. using our Contact Page or call us at 877-333-2420.